thunil/tempoGAN/README.md

 ## Data Generation
 Then generate simulation data with the following command, e.g.:

-`../../build/manta ../datagen/gen_sim_data.py basePath ../2ddata_sim/ reset 1 savenpz 1`
+`../../build/manta ../datagen/gen_sim_data.py basePath ../2ddata_sim/ reset 1 saveuni 1`

 You can add "gui 0" on the command line to hide the UI and speed up the data generation runs.
+Make sure to use *saveuni* parameter, otherwise tempoGAN will throw some errors not finding *.uni files.
 Also generate the sample plume data (gen_sim_2006.py for 2D, gen_sim_3006.py for 3D) into the 2ddata_sim directory.

 ## Training